 Almost all of the potatoes grown in our area are produced by a company called RDO.
 RDO is the largest potato producer in the world, and one the major suppliers of the potatoes used for McDonald’s french fries.
 McDonald’s claims that they foster sustainable agriculture.
 But we live near their potatoes, and we know that their practices aren’t sustainable.
 Read our stories to learn more about how these potatoes are impacting our community.

 We want to breathe clean air and drink clean water.
 We want the wildlife around us to thrive.
 We want the children in our area to be healthy, without pesticide drift taking its toll on their growing bodies.
 We want you to have food free from pesticide residue.
 We want to stand with people all around the world, in cities and in rural areas, to call for healthy food production.

 We ask you to stand with us, whether you suffer from pesticide drift, want pesticide-free food or just care about the wildlife and environment.
 Visit our Take Action page to find out how you can get involved.

 The People Who Make the Work Possible

 Toxic Taters depends on many hands to make our efforts work.
 Volunteers lead the organization, defining our vision and strategies, and carrying out the actions with support from a very small staff.
 We thank everyone who gives of their time and energy.
-We also thank all those individuals who support our work through financial contributions as well as the following foundations; Ceres Trust, LUSH Philanthropies, RESIST, Headwaters Foundation, and Unitarian Universalist Fund for a Just Society.
+We also thank all those individuals who support our work through financial contributions as well as the following foundations; Ceres Trust, LUSH Philanthropies, RESIST, Headwaters Foundation, Patagonia, and Unitarian Universalist Fund for a Just Society.